Please ensure Javascript is enabled for purposes of website accessibility Braven Supports Career Readiness for U.S. College Students

 Project Overview

-Braven’s career readiness programming enables underrepresented young people — namely college students from low-income backgrounds, who are first in their families to attend college or are people of color — to gain the skills, networks, and professional experiences needed to transition successfully from college to a strong first job.
+Braven’s career readiness programming enables college students — namely young people from low-income backgrounds, who are first in their families to attend college or are people of color — to gain the skills, networks, and professional experiences needed to transition successfully from college to a strong first job.
 That means a job that requires a bachelor’s degree, and a position that is full-time with a combination of employee benefits, promotion pathways, and a market-competitive salary.

-Students who are not enrolled in one of these four partner universities but are affiliated with a participating college success organization can participate in Braven Online, a 15-week virtual program for students nationwide.
+Students who are not enrolled in one of Braven’s partner universities but are affiliated with a participating college success organization can participate in Braven Online, a 15-week virtual program for students nationwide.

 Braven Fellows are translating this experience into professional success, with 70% attaining a strong first job within six months of graduation.